nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ## Appendix G: Effort

 Creating **Homerce** was a challenging but fulfilling journey, and required much effort from all the team members equally.
-This can be substantiated by our **26,000** lines of code combined, accumulated in less than 10 weeks, placing us at top 7 in the cohort for total code contribution.
+This can be substantiated by our **26,000** lines of code combined, accumulated in less than 10 weeks, placing us within the top 10 in the cohort for total code contribution.
 In addition, despite the COVID-19 measures in place, we were able to maintain healthy and consistent communication with two meetings a week - an online meeting through Zoom on the weekends, and face-to-face meetings on weekdays.